ABOUT ENGINES

 TURBOCHARGER

-Since the amount of fuel that can be burned in a cylinder is dependent on the amount of air in the cylinder, performance can be increased by the air having a higher pressure without simultaneously having a higher temperature.
-This is done by compressing the inflow air either in a mechanically driven fan or in a turbo fan (also called a turbocharger).
+Since the amount of fuel that can be burned in a diesel engine depends on the amount of air in the cylinder, the performance can be increased by the amount of air having a higher pressure without at the same time having a higher temperature.
+This is done by compressing the flushing air either in a mechanically driven fan or in a turbo fan (also called a turbocharger).

 Turbochargers are used for ship engines as well as for the smaller diesel engines used in ships for electricity production (auxiliary engines).
-They are also used for diesel engines in construction equipment and in buses and trucks.
+They are also used for diesel engines in construction equipment as well as in buses, trucks and cars.

 DOUBLE ACTING